ClickHouse/ClickHouse/docs/en/operations/clickhouse-keeper.md

 ClickHouse Keeper also provides 4lw commands which are almost the same with Zookeeper.
 Each command is composed of four letters such as `mntr`, `stat` etc. There are some more interesting commands: `stat` gives some general information about the server and connected clients, while `srvr` and `cons` give extended details on server and connections respectively.

-The 4lw commands has a white list configuration `four_letter_word_white_list` which has default value `conf,cons,crst,envi,ruok,srst,srvr,stat,wchc,wchs,dirs,mntr,isro`.
+The 4lw commands has a white list configuration `four_letter_word_white_list` which has default value `conf,cons,crst,envi,ruok,srst,srvr,stat,wchs,dirs,mntr,isro,rcvr,apiv,csnp,lgif`.

 You can issue the commands to ClickHouse Keeper via telnet or nc, at the client port.